-- Orders delivered to Scotland and the Isle of Wight may suffer an extra charge (calculated during checkout).
+- Orders delivered to Scotland and the Isle of Wight may incur a surcharge (calculated during checkout).
 This is applicable to ALL orders to these locations

 - Q: Where do you deliver to?

 - A: Anywhere on mainland Britain and the Isle of Wight (please note surcharge mentioned above).
 We do not deliver to any other offshore destinations (including Northern Ireland, the Isle of Man, the Isles of Scilly, the Isle of Skye, Channel Islands etc)

 - Q: Do I have to sign for my delivery?